Ongoing Service Opportunities

 - Painting inside the St. Francis House

-There are family friendly service opportuntiies available.
+There are family friendly service opportunties available.
 For more information, please contact Haylee Rosario, Program/Volunteer Coordinator at email@example.com or call 352-378-9079 ext.
 317.

-Alternatively, we are always in need of many donated items for our residents, and organizing a donations drive within the community can be a fun group or team-building activity.
-For some ideas on what items to seek, you can find our updated Donations Wish List here: http://gracemarketplace.org/wp-content/uploads/2016/08/06-GRACE-Wish-List.pdf
+Alternatively, they are always in need of many donated items for their residents, and organizing a donations drive within the community can be a fun group or team-building activity.
+For some ideas on what items to seek, you can find our updated Donations Wish List here: http://www.gracemarketplace.org/wish-list

 Director of Community Engagement